How software architecture can support agility

 - Testability: Can be achieved through encapsulation and loosely coupling.
 Use Test-Driven Design, Behavior-Driven Design, Version Control and Continuous integration to span a safety-net for refactoring which needs to be done when changing the model.

-- Loosely Coupling: makes it easier to apply changes and helps to improve the quality of tests.
+- Loose Coupling: makes it easier to apply changes and helps to improve the quality of tests.
 Single implementations of different components can be exchanged easily.